What Is Procurement? Types, Processes and Tech

 Maintaining a streamlined procurement process and analyzing data is no small feat.
 Even in new and growing companies, procurement may deal with dozens of vendors and thousands of invoices.
 This generates an excess of data that can only be fully utilized with the help of technology.

-Using procurement management software to automate processes and centralize the data reduces the strain of manual procurement processes, and allows teams to understand how the organization spends money.
+Using procurement management software to automate processes and centralize data reduces the strain of manual procurement and allows teams to understand how the organization spends money.
+When you define procurement processes and empower your organization with the benefits of a robust procurement platform, the savings and productivity quickly add up.

 Order.co can help improve the purchase-to-pay process by:

-• Allowing businesses to analyze and contextualize purchasing data in order to set more accurate budgets and plan capacity effectively.
+• Allowing businesses to analyze and contextualize purchasing data to set more accurate budgets and plan capacity effectively

-• Streamlining the vendor selection process and empowering buyers to use strategic sourcing partners when acquiring goods and services.
+• Simplifying the vendor selection process and empowering buyers to use strategic sourcing partners when acquiring goods and services

-• Automating three-way matching and reconciliation to reduce effort and time spent on the process.
+• Automating three-way matching and reconciliation to reduce accounting effort and time

-• Streamlining the invoicing and vendor payment process to reduce manual data entry, eliminate invoice exceptions, and integrate and consolidate vendor payments.
+• Streamlining invoicing and vendor payment processes to reduce manual data entry, eliminate invoice exceptions, and integrate and consolidate vendor payments

-To get a better understanding of how Order.co can help your organization, schedule a demo and see the platform in action.
+To better understand how Order.co can help your organization, schedule a demo to see the platform in action.

 Get started